 The Peter Thomson design is a classical layout with its inspiration taken from the heathland tracks in England with most holes flanked by pine and eucalyptus trees.
 Around a million heather plants were added to the course to enhance its look and feel and floodlights allow for play at night making the course an extremely popular destination for visiting golfers.
-Melissa Reid won at 11-under on this track on the LET back in 2005 and Charlie Ford produced an identical winning score at the 2010 Challenge Tour event held here, however a score closer to 20-under is likely to be the order of the day as we saw last year from Thorbjorn Olesen.

 Tournament Stats.
-We've published some key player statistics for this week's Turkish Airlines Open that will help to shape a view on players who traditionally play well at this event, however as noted above the event moved to its current home last year so only the 2016 data is relevant from a course perspective: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Turkish Airlines Open that will help to shape a view on players who traditionally play well at this event, however as noted above the event moved to its current home in 2016 so the data should be considered accordingly: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Thorbjorn Olesen, 125/1; 2015: Victor Dubuisson, 45/1; 2014: Brooks Koepka, 33/1; 2013: Victor Dubuisson, 80/1.
-For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.
+2017: Justin Rose, 8/1; 2016: Thorbjorn Olesen, 125/1; 2015: Victor Dubuisson, 45/1; 2014: Brooks Koepka, 33/1; 2013: Victor Dubuisson, 80/1.
+For a summary of winners' odds on the European Tour since 2010 click here.

 My selections are as follows: